The Last Waltz

 So with that in mind, I made a little miniature of the final days of the old Sucher family compound at 712 Avenue P, in deep Brooklyn.
 My uncle and my dad grew up here, and lived here until their late teens / early twenties, when my great-grandparents sold it.
 I’ve heard a lot of family lore centered around this house, though I was never there, and I’m not even sure I’ve ever even driven past it.

 712 Avenue P was one half of two adjoining row houses.
-The two Sucher brothers, my great-grandparents, each owned one of the adjoining houses, which meant they were able to join their backyards into a palatial shared expanse (in cramped Brooklyn terms).
+The two Sucher brothers, my great-grandfather and his brother, each owned one of the adjoining houses, which meant they were able to join their backyards into a palatial shared expanse (in cramped Brooklyn terms).
 It was the center of gravity for the extended family.
 Lots of living and loss happened here.

 Having never laid eyes upon the place (and limited to the lovely but black-and-white 35mm photos my uncle shot back in the day), my miniature is pretty abstract.
 It features a passel of in-jokes and hyperspecific references (as usual).
 In the front is the old beater Dodge van my dad drove in his mid-20s, until he loaned it to my uncle to drive to my cousin’s bar mitzvah, and it caught fire on the LIE.
 As the story goes, my parents were driving down the highway and saw a van on fire, and then realized my (thankfully unharmed) uncle and grandfather were standing next to it on the side of the road.

 This Dodge van has a hole drilled in the bottom of it for a 5v LGB smoke generator, which I bought from our local model train shop.
 It’s got a Neopixel hiding in there too, so it can smolder and smoke accordingly.
-(The peaches strewn around the van are a separate reference, to a stop-motion short 8mm film my uncle filmed at 712 Avenue P, entitled “Attack of the Cling Peaches.”)
+(The peaches strewn around the van are a separate reference, both to the house’s backyard peach tree and to a stop-motion short 16mm film my uncle later made that featured a plot-critical van cameo, entitled “Attack of the Cling Peaches.”)

 I spent a lot of time testing different approaches for generating smoke.
 Tiny ultrasonic misters – essentially little piezo speakers sitting in water – were super tempting, but the water was messier to deal with than the mineral oil used in the model railroad smoke fluid.
 Also, even when I tried using distilled water the tiny holes in my various 3D printed containers would quickly get clogged up with minerals, and then there’s just the fact that water vapor doesn’t look quite like smoke.
 It settles and creeps in this very different horror-movie manner.